- 1 COsleep: Closed- and Open-loop Sleep Stimulations with Auditory Stimuli

 Only works with OpenBCI Cyton board (from firmware starting at version 2.x.x) and Linux.

-So you need a Linux distribution for this to work, I would recommend Ubuntu 18.04 LTS because I tested it, it is used by many, it is easy entry …. and you do not have to be a PC nerd to install it properly and safely.
+So you need a Linux distribution for this to work, I would recommend Ubuntu 18.04 LTS because I tested it, it is used by many, it is easy entry …. and you do not have to be a PC or linux nerd to install it properly and safely.
 Ubuntu is quick to install, see a tutorial to install Ubuntu alongside Windows … or search the web.

 A poster with pictures and infographics, lists’n’stuff shows an example to pack an OpenBCI in a cheap and safe Box.
 I call it the “Somnofredics Plus PSG”.
 Its a fun project from a serious collaboration work.